wdolek/parallelator/README.md

 ## Parallelator

-Tiny miny benchmark of various data fetching (I/O) approaches.
+Tiny miny benchmark of various data fetching (I/O) strategies.
 There's no exception handling, code contained in this repository is __not production-ready__!

 In order to run benchmark:

 * Compile with `Release`
+* Run `run-api.bat`
-* Start `Parallelator.DummySite`
+* Run `run-benchmark.bat`
-* Start `Parallelator.Client`
+* Wait...

 Have fun!